bpodwinski/TerrainCDLODBabylonJs/readme.md

 ## Features

-- **CDLOD Terrain System:** Dynamically generates terrain chunk based on camera distance using a quadtree
+- **CDLOD Terrain System:** Dynamically generates terrain chunks based on camera distance using a quadtree.
-- **Vertex Geomorphing:** Smooth LOD transitions and vertex morphing using custom GLSL shaders
+- **Vertex Geomorphing:** Smooth LOD transitions and vertex morphing using custom GLSL shaders.
-- **Debug Options:** Wireframe mode and bounding box visualization for easier debugging
+- **Debug Options:** Wireframe mode and bounding box visualization for easier debugging.
+- **Keyboard Navigation:** Use the arrow keys to move around the terrain.

 ## Getting Started